lucasstinson/library-firebase/README.md

 #### **Areas of Improvement:**

 - The application is on the simpler side and could have a few styling updates such as a toggleable darkmode.
 - There is no local storage implemeneted for offline users.
-Refreshing the page will destroy the library
+Refreshing the page will destroy the library.
-- The code is tightly coupled and should be refactored to clean up the code
+- The code is tightly coupled and should be refactored to clean up the code.
+- The application is not mobile friendly.

 ### Assignment